Helping you understand what is required to obtain more secure land tenure.

-If your application is on Crown land, you must submit a CLEF to the Department of Lands.
+If your application is on Crown land, you must submit a CLEF to the Department of Planning, Lands and Heritage.

 Find out more on how to complete a CLEF.

-The Department of Lands will confirm the tenure of land and any interests on the land, including access routes and native title.
+The Department of Planning, Lands and Heritage will confirm the tenure of land and any interests on the land, including access routes and native title.

 You will be advised of any potential issues and provided with a checklist and sample letters to contact the relevant agencies.